obglass/comp580/Report.md

 ## HOW TO BUILD AND DEPLOY:

-  To build, we called npm build, then copied that over to a branch called gh-pages and deleted everything except the contents of the build folder.
+  To build, we called npm run build, then copied that over to a branch called gh-pages and deleted everything except the contents of the build folder.
 Then, we used GitHub to call GitHub Pages from the gh-pages branch.

 ## PROBLEMS ENCOUNTERED: